The ONLY Chicken Wings Recipe You’ll Need!

 - Wing Portions.
 You’ll need roughly 2 pounds of drumettes and wingettes.
 Drumettes look like a drumstick, have the most white meat, and the highest meat to skin ratio.
 Wingettes, or flats, are composed of two bones, have more dark meat, and slightly less meat to skin than drummettes.
 Most stores normally have both wingettes and drumettes already cut and prepared in the meat section.
-If not, you can learn How to Cut Chicken Wings at home.
+If not, you can grab whole wings and learn How to Cut Chicken Wings at home.

 - Garlic.
 Fresh garlic is best since it is full of the most flavor.
 Garlic powder can be substituted but will not give you nearly the same taste.